-Does the first-pass effect make oral supplements and drugs ineffective?
+Does the first-pass effect make oral drugs ineffective?

 When a substance has a high first-pass effect (or low bioavailability), healthcare professionals may try and avoid the oral route and use other methods of administration, which we’ll elaborate on shortly.
 There are also some ways to use oral delivery while still enhancing bioavailability.
 Considering that the human body is 60% water, CBD’s insolubility combined with the first-pass effect leads to bioavailability of about 4-20%.
 If formulated correctly, companies can make sure that enough CBD is absorbed to create a therapeutic effect.

 Recent advancements in biotechnology have led to massive innovation in the field of nanoparticles for the delivery of medication.
 One of the most exciting of these is the nano-emulsification of CBD.
 Experts suggest that nano-emulsification could increase the bioavailability of a substance by up to 25 times the original!
 To nano-emulsify CBD, it needs to be broken up into droplets that are 10-100 nanometers in diameter.
 For reference, a nanometer is one-billionth of a millimeter, which is the approximate size of the diameter of lead in a pencil.
 This not only makes the CBD particles small enough to be absorbed by tissue, but it also makes it easier for the particles

 to disperse through water.
 Before nano-emulsions, the most effective form of water-friendly CBD was liposomal CBD.
 Liposomes are water-containing spheres surrounded by a layer of fat.
 Liposomes are around 50-5000 nanometers in size and require a high quantity of surfactant chemicals to be produced.
 This is why nano-emulsions are the cleaner, more effective option.